World Languages and Cultures

 Course Type(s): None

 Advanced conversational practice in Spanish and review of Spanish grammar and vocabulary.
 This course focuses on the improvement of oral and aural communication skills in Spanish and aims to prepare students to achieve an oral proficiency rating of Advanced Low or higher, according to the ACTFL scale.
-This course is intended for Spanish and Spanish/Education majors, and should be taken in the student's Sophomore or Junior year.
+This course is intended for Spanish and Spanish/Education majors, and Spanish minors.

 FS-403 Spanish Literature of the Eighteenth and Nineteenth CenturiesCredits: 3